Strict compliance with Amended Local Rule 4

 Important Notice: Residential Mortgage Foreclosure Cases

-Motions that are filed in residential mortgage foreclosure cases shall be set for hearing on the Court's Uniform Motion Calendar ("UMC") and shall be heard on a first come-first served basis and in accordance with Circuit Civil Division AJ instructions.
+Motions (with the exception of Motion for Summary Judgment) that are filed in residential mortgage foreclosure cases shall be set for hearing on the Court's Uniform Motion Calendar ("UMC") and shall be heard on a first come-first served basis and in accordance with Circuit Civil Division AJ instructions.

 Special Set Hearings